wallstead/allstead-dev/pages/home.md

 ### **Languages I use and love:**

-Python, PHP, ❤️ JavaScript, CSS (SCSS really), HTML (you decide if it counts)
+❤️ JavaScript, Python, PHP, CSS (SCSS really), Swift, HTML (you decide if it counts)

 ### **Frameworks/CMSs I'm familiar with:**